eggplantpasta/dotfiles/README.md

 ### ZSH, Oh My ZSH

+### Kitty

+[Kitty](https://sw.kovidgoyal.net/kitty/) is a fast, feature-rich, GPU based terminal emulator.
+It has good shell integration and is cross platform between Linux and MacOS.

 ### Colours

 Not sure what I'm going to use this for yet but it seems useful: [solarized-termcolor-osc4](https://github.com/benley/solarized-termcolor-osc4).